luiseduardohd/Totaltech/README.md

 # Totaltech
 Test project using MVVM , Prism , Realm, Custom Renders and Maps

+Practical Test 1:

-Practical Exam 1: 1.- Create a .Net Standard Project
+1.- Create a .Net Standard Project

 2.- Use a design pattern (specify it)